 In the case of TLR9-1486 C/T (rs187084), which is located in the promoter region, it is not yet clear which alleles (C or T) are associated with susceptibility to disease.
 Some studies have indicated an association between the CT or CC genotypes and a greater risk of cervical cancer[12,13].
 Conversely, a recent study found a protective association between the CT genotype and the risk of severe bronchiolitis[14].

-Given the inconsistent results and the importance of these receptors in immune response and to susceptibility to inflammatory diseases and cancer, new studies are needed.
+Given inconsistent results, as well as the importance of these receptors in the immune response and the susceptibility to inflammatory diseases and cancer, new studies are needed.
 Thus, the aim of this study was to evaluate whether the TLR9-1237 TC (rs5743836) and TLR9-1486 CT (rs187084) polymorphisms (alone and in combination) are associated with a risk of CG and GC.
 In addition, we also evaluate the influence of both polymorphisms and H. pylori infection on TLR9 mRNA expression.
 Our results show that both single nucleotide polymorphisms (SNPs) already play a major role in the early stages of the gastric carcinogenic cascade.

 MATERIALS AND METHODS